 There will be four divisions: Novice (grades 6 and lower), Lower (grades 7 & 8), Middle (grades 9 & 10), and Upper (grades 11 & 12).

 A student may enter only ONE modern myth.
 If two or more myths are entered, all will be disqualified.
 The myths must be 500 – 1200 words; the total number of words must be listed on the cover sheet.
 Myths which have fewer than 500 words or more than 1200 words will have points deducted on the basis of three points per 100 words.
 The entry MUST be typed; handwritten entries will not be accepted.
 The entry may be in prose or poetry form or a combination of the two.
 The title must appear at the top of each page.
 Pages must be numbered.
 The author’s name should appear ONLY on the cover sheet, and NOT on the pages containing the myth.

-In conjunction with this year’s Graphic Arts contests, there is a special theme for this year’s Modern Myths: AMICITIA – Friendship.
+In conjunction with this year’s convention motto, there is a special theme for this year’s Modern Myths: AMICITIA – Friendship.